My current work (no pun intended, but I'll take it anyway)

 The "usual" relativistic hydrodynamics equations are defined by

-requiring that the baryon number current density, \(N,\)
+requiring the baryon number density current, \(N,\)

 and the fluid energy-momentum density, \(T,\)

-are conserved; i.e.,
+be conserved; i.e.,

 \( \nabla \, \cdot N = 0 \) and \( \nabla \cdot T = 0 \).